tobias-varden/llama-explain-extension/README.md

 This Chrome extension takes the selected word and uses a Language Model to explain it in simple terms.
 Whether you're a student, a professional, or just curious about the world around you, this tool is designed to help you understand complex concepts and expand your vocabulary.
+Further, it requires no dependencies, making the code easy to review for security purposes.

 ## Features

 - Text Simplification: Explains complex text in a easy to understand language.
+- Secure: This code is WYSIWYG and does not require any dependencies to run.
 - Utilizes Ollama: Easy to switch to another model.

 ## Installation